top of page

 Who can be a Speaking Examiner?

-A Japanese speaker who understands GCSE Japanese exam specifications and can come to the school such as a school teacher who speaks Japanese, or a local Japanese tutor.
-It is up to the school to decide on the suitability of the person for the position.
-DBS (criminal record check) holders would be preferred for this role; DBS can be applied online.
+A Japanese speaker who understands GCSE Japanese exam specifications and can come to the school.
+A school teacher who speaks Japanese or a local Japanese tutor would be suitable.
+It is up to the school to decide on the suitability.

 Conflict of Interest